TiStef/La-Marzocco-Micra-Mods/README.md

   - **GPIO35 (ON CLICK)**: Exits Deep Sleep and wakes up the controller.

 - **Battery Monitoring and Icons**
   - Displays battery percentage on the TTGO T-Display screen.
+  - Displays coffee boiler temperature (not the one set by the user, but the effective one at the coffee boiler)
   - Visual icons indicate:
     - **Power ON**  : the Micra is powered
     - **Steam Boiler ON**  : the steam boiler is activated
+    - **Refill Water Tank**: icon and alert messages pops if water tank needs refill

 ---